 The CZ 07 is made by a worldwide famous company called CZ.
-CZ is primarily known for their CZ 75 series of handguns that was introduced in 1975.
+CZ is primarily known for its CZ 75 series of handguns that was introduced in 1975.
 Besides Colt 1911 the CZ 75 is the most copied series of handguns in the entire world.
-The CZ P07 is part of CZ’s attempt to modernize its lineup beyond its iconic CZ 75 series of handguns.
+Our CZ P07 Review covers CZ’s attempt to modernize its lineup beyond its iconic CZ 75 series of handguns.
 The CZ P07 like the CZ 75 is a double-action single-action hammer-fired handgun.

 But the major departure from the CZ 75 series is its polymer frame and omega trigger system.
 CZ introduced the CZ SP01 phantom which is a polymer-framed version of a CZ 75 variant of the CZ 75 lineup.
 The CZ SP01 Phantom was essentially a polymer frame on a classic pistol design.
 Whereas the CZ P07 was designed up from the base to be a modern double action single action polymer framed firearm.